 Our commitment to a robust ultrasound curriculum sets us apart in six key ways:

 - More highly trained faculty.
-UW EM has six diverse fellowship-trained ultrasound faculty.
+UW EM has five diverse fellowship-trained ultrasound faculty.
 This is unusual, and underscores our commitment to an environment of ultrasound excellence.
 As a resident, you will work side-by-side with these faculty as you develop expertise in ultrasound.

 - More state-of-the-art equipment.
 We have seven clinical ultrasound machines (Phillips Sparq, Sonosite S-series, two Sonosite Edges, and three Sonosite M-Turbos) , which help build ultrasound expertise instead of spending time searching for “the machine”.
 All ultrasound images are exported wirelessly and stored digitally.
 Every scan performed by residents are reviewed for QA purposes.